Devon-White/async_amd_php/readme.md

 SPACE_URL='SignalWire Space Url - Example: example.signalwire.com'

-URL='ngrok tunnel - Will automatically be set/update if a tunnel is running and api token is provided'
+URL='ngrok tunnel - Will automatically be set/updated if a tunnel is running and a valid ngrok api token is provided'

 NGROK_API_TOKEN='ngrok api token'
 ```